 Master long-context LLM engineering: from RoPE scaling and attention patterns to practical context management strategies, lost-in-the-middle effects, and chunking approaches for production systems.

-Master MoE routing, load balancing, and understand why modern MoE models like DeepSeek-V3 achieve better compute-quality tradeoffs.
+Master MoE routing, load balancing, and understand why modern MoE models like DeepSeek-V2 achieve better compute-quality tradeoffs.

-Master the linear-time alternative to transformers: from structured state spaces (S4) through Mamba's selective mechanism to hybrid architectures like Jamba that combine the best of both worlds.
+Master the linear-time alternative to transformers: from structured state spaces (S4) and Mamba's selective mechanism to hybrid architectures like Jamba.

 Understand the shift from train-time to test-time compute scaling.
 Explore how reasoning models trade inference FLOPs for better logical deduction.